risv1/nuxt-starter/README.md

 # Nuxt 3 Starter Template

-A modern Nuxt 3 starter template with Drizzle ORM, Biome, Pinia, Docker, and UnoCSS.
+A modern Nuxt 3 starter template with Drizzle ORM, ESLint, Pinia, Docker, and UnoCSS.
 This template provides a robust foundation for building full-stack applications with best practices and powerful tools.

 ## 🚀 Stack